Dayitva/dayitva.github.io/README.md

-# Digital Oven
+# Digital Garden

-This is a place for my half-baked articles and random musings.
+A place for my half-baked articles and notes.